shenlin192/My-little-technique/Dashboard documentation.md

 2. Install all the dependencies `npm install`
 3. Start the application in localhost `npm start`

-If you want to add dependecies to the project, run:
+If you want to add dependecies, run:
 `npm install package-name -S`

 If you want to delete or upgrade (e.g. modify the version) an existing package (dependency), the safest way is to delete the entire `node_modules` folder and then run `npm install` again.

+Warning: Do not change the version of any package related to `react-route` unless you know exactly what they are.

 ### deployment